Annual liquor licence fees are calculated using a tiered fee structure:

 - you believe there was an error in the calculation of your annual licence fee and you want to apply for a reassessment.

 - Licensees need to be familiar with these key dates in 2021:

 Last day to submit patron capacity data.

 Applications open for fee waivers and fee reassessments.

-Annual liquor licence fee notice sent to licensees via email.
+Annual liquor licence fee notice sent to licensees via SMS and email.

 Last day to apply for a fee waiver.

 Reminder email sent to licensees.

 Reminder fee notice mailed to licensees.

 Last day to pay fee before licence suspended and late fee applied.